T

 These dogs are highly trainable and make excellent working dogs due to their intelligence and strength.
 They have also excelled at agility and other dog sports.

-Tamaskans are not a good fit for first-time dog owners or owners that primarily like to unwind and relax with their dog on the couch over the weekend.
+Tamaskans are not a good fit for first-time dog owners or owners who primarily like to unwind and relax with their dog on the couch over the weekend.
 Because of their high energy levels, these dogs need regular exercise and mentally challenging jobs or activities to truly thrive.
 Socialization at an early age, together with proper training, is important for your Tamaskan to be happy, healthy, and well-adjusted.

-Tamaskans are loyal and sensitive dogs that respond best to positive reinforcement Harshly punishing this dog can have the opposite effect and result in more mischief from your dog.
-These dogs can suffer from high separation anxiety and may be best for active single people or families that want a daily companion.
+Tamaskans are loyal and sensitive dogs that respond best to positive reinforcement.
+Harshly punishing this dog can have the opposite effect and result in more mischief from your dog.
+These dogs can suffer from high separation anxiety and may be best suited for active single people or families that want a daily companion.

 Owning A Tamaskan: 3 Pros And Cons